ReturnInfinity/BareMetal/src/x86-64/README.md

 	gdb

-Set our parameters and connect to the local QEMU instance
+Set our parameters and connect to the local QEMU instance (You can also copy the following lines into `./.gdbinit` to have GDB execute the commands automatically on startup)

 	set arch i386:x86-64
 	set disassembly-flavor intel